The Birth of the Translation Yakyu

 Corporate Culture and Regionality in Team Names

 NPB team names have reflected Japan's unique corporate sports culture.
 While MLB teams in America bear city names, NPB teams long featured parent company names as the primary component of their team names.
 Names like Yomiuri Giants, Hankyu Braves, and Nankai Hawks, with corporate names prominently displayed, indicated that teams served as advertising vehicles for their parent companies.
 However, from the 2000s onward, with the shift toward community-based management, teams bearing regional names such as Hokkaido Nippon-Ham Fighters and Tohoku Rakuten Golden Eagles increased.
 This change symbolizes the shift in team management philosophy from corporate promotion to regional contribution.
-The selection of nicknames also reflects the times, evolving from prewar names like Gun (Army) and Tigers to modern names like Eagles and Marines, becoming more international and approachable.
+The selection of nicknames also reflects the times, evolving from prewar names like Gun (Army) and Tigers to names adopted from the 2000s onward such as Eagles and Marines, becoming more international and approachable.

 The Japanization of Baseball Terminology and Cultural Establishment